Martynodlrr/Martynodlrr/README.md

-A 21-year-old ambitious and hard-working software engineer with a penchant for delivering in high-expectation scenarios.
-My capacity for rapid learning, combined with my excellent communication skills, sets me apart.
-My academic and professional journey has granted me the privilege to acquire a multitude of skills, ensuring my proficiency in both front-end and back-end development.

-Experienced in a wide range of skills including:

-LANGUAGES:  JavaScript, Python, Node, HTML, CSS	DATABASES:  SQLite3, PostgreSQL, Sequelize
-FRAMEWORKS: Flask, React, SQLalchemy, Redux, Express	TOOLS: OAUth
-OTHER: AWS, Outside API integration
+A 21-year-old software engineer, I've consistently showcased my adaptability and determination in high-pressure situations throughout my academic and professional endeavors.
+My unique blend of rapid learning ability and exemplary communication skills differentiates me from my peers.
+With a diverse repertoire of skills, I excel in both front-end and back-end development, fluent in languages such as JavaScript and Python, and proficient in frameworks like Flask and React.

+About Me:
+Driven by ambition and a dedication to excellence, I have carved out a space for myself in the world of software engineering.
+My experiences have exposed me to an expansive set of tools and technologies, including but not limited to Node, HTML, CSS, and an array of databases like SQLite3 and PostgreSQL.
+I have a knack for integrating external APIs, and my familiarity with AWS demonstrates my competence in modern cloud infrastructure.
+My proficiency doesn't end with just languages and frameworks; tools like OAUth and Sequelize are integral to my professional toolkit.
+Above all, I am always on the lookout for opportunities to grow, innovate, and bring about meaningful contributions.
 <!--
 **Martynodlrr/Martynodlrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.